If you’re on social media, you’ve probably seen boba everywhere. These delicious tea drinks are all over the ‘gram, and we think we know why.

 This tea also contains low levels of caffeine, so it’s lovely for a mid-afternoon pick-me-up.
 We recommend timing this delicious concoction right after lunch to feel some of its digestive benefits.

-This black tea hails from Thailand and has a beautiful richness to it that we just can’t get enough of.
+This black tea hails from Darjeeling and Assam and has a beautiful richness to it that we just can’t get enough of.
 The strawberry flavor is so fruity and sweet, and it tastes absolutely heavenly in a glass of milk tea.

 Plus, you can get the benefits of black tea while you drink it!
 It may taste like a sweet treat, but it’s also a benefits-packed cuppa.